YouTube Transcription: Get a Full Transcript in Seconds

 A raw transcript is useful.
 A structured transcript is powerful:

-- Chapters and topics — Long videos get broken into navigable sections automatically.
+- Chapters and sections — Long videos get broken into navigable sections automatically.
 Learn how auto-generated chapters work.

 - Semantic search — Find ideas even if you don't remember the exact words.